segmentio/segment-docs/src/connections/destinations/catalog/actions-absmartly/index.md

 3. Add the following Connection Settings:
    - **Collector Endpoint**: Your ABsmartly Collector REST Endpoint.
 Usually `https://<your-subdomain>.absmartly.io/v1`
    - **API Key**: An existing API Key.
 Created under Settings > API Keys in the ABsmartly Web Console.
    - **Environment**: The environment where the events are originated matching an existing environment in ABsmartly.
-Created under Settings->Environments in the ABsmartly Web Console.
+Created under Settings > Environments in the ABsmartly Web Console.
 5. Enable the _Track Calls_ mapping to send events to ABsmartly.

 {% include components/actions-fields.html %}